-- Technology and IT facilities include disaster recovery planning to ensure appropriate redundancy, capacity, and flexibility to support the Business Continuity Plan. - The Bank appoints a competent and qualified person as a central Business Continuity Manager for strategic planning and coordination of business contingency planning and associated activities. - In addition, each business unit has a BCP Coordinator who is responsible for unit-level execution and supervision of BCP activities in coordination with the BCP Unit. - BCP Unit conducts a Business Impact Analysis (BIA) exercise to analyze the impact of an operational disruption on the bank over time.
+- capacity, and flexibility to support the Business Continuity Plan. - The Bank appoints a competent and qualified person as a central Business Continuity Manager for strategic planning and coordination of business contingency planning and associated activities. - In addition, each business unit has a BCP Coordinator who is responsible for unit-level execution and supervision of BCP activities in coordination with the BCP Unit. - BCP Unit conducts a Business Impact Analysis (BIA) exercise to analyze the impact of an operational disruption on the bank over time.
 The outcome of this exercise enables the BCP team to develop recovery strategies and business continuity plans for bank-wide functions.